aafanasyev/FirefoxNightlyAntiTracking/README.md

 This research (September 24 - October 26, 2018) focuses on examining new anti-tracking approach of Firefox Nightly(64.0.1a) against most recent release of Firefox(62.0.3)

 # Environment
 For this research was used an ubuntu 18.04.1 with most recent updates.
-OpenWPM works better with python 2.7.+
+Test script is written with python 3.6.6

 ```
 user - script - Firefox - mitmproxy